ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w5d0 - - - (REVIEW) WEEK planning.md

   - add to staging area
   - make a commit
   - other operations:
-    - stage / unstage / revert
+    - stage / un-stage / revert
     - stage only some parts of a file

 - see history